Elephant Games are a Russian video game company that specializes in highly detailed Hidden Object Games

-- Conspicuous CGI: In Mystery Trackers, your character is accompanied by a cute miniature pinscher named Elf.
-The fact that he's so simplistically drawn stands out against the beautifully detailed settings.
+- Conspicuous CG: In Mystery Trackers, your character is accompanied by a cute miniature pinscher named Elf.
+The fact that he's so simplistically animated stands out against the beautifully detailed settings.

 - The first Mystery Trackers game does not employ live actors as seen in later installments and the CGI characters are less polished.